Nine Stones Close: Modern history

-The antiquarian Hayman Rooke noted the existence of the Nine Stones Close, which he called a "Druid temple," in a 1782 article about the heritage of Stanton and Harthill Moors published in the journal Archaeologia.
+The antiquarian Hayman Rooke noted the existence of Nine Stones Close, which he called a "Druid temple," in a 1782 article about the heritage of Stanton and Harthill Moors published in the journal Archaeologia.
 At that point he observed six stones in the ring.
 The idea that Britain's prehistoric monuments had been built by the druids, ritual specialists present in parts of Iron Age Western Europe, was one that had attracted broad support among antiquarians over the course of the 17th and 18th centuries, having been adopted by influential writers such as John Aubrey and William Stukeley.

 This idea was repeated by the antiquarian Thomas Bateman in his 1848 book Vestiges of the Antiquities of Derbyshire, where he referred to "Nine-stone Close" as a "small druidical cirque."
 Bateman observed seven stones in the circle and a slight elevation in the centre, "so as to appear as a low tumulus", suggesting the possibility that this had once been used for burials.
 Bateman also commented on the presence of two monoliths standing erect about 80 yards south of the stone circle.
 In 1847, Bateman had dug at the site, discovering "several fragments of imperfectly baked pottery accompanied by flint both in a natural and calcinated state."

 In 1877, William Greenwell and Llewellyn Jewitt excavated at the site.
 Their trenches were located at the base of the second highest stone and in the centre of the circle, although produced no finds.

-The Nine Stones Close were subsequently referenced, although not by name, in J. Ward's contribution on "Early Man" in the Victoria County History volume on Derbyshire, published in 1905.
-Ward described the ring as possessing "six upright stones of large size."
+The circle was subsequently referenced, although not by name, in J. Ward's contribution on "Early Man" in the Victoria County History volume on Derbyshire, published in 1905.
+Ward described it as possessing "six upright stones of large size."

 In 1936, one of the stones in the circle fell over.
 The Derbyshire Archaeological Society decided to re-erect both this stone and another, which they believed had lain largely recumbent for centuries.
 In seeking advice for this project, they turned to Alexander Keiller, known for his work at the stone circle at Avebury in Wiltshire.
-During this reconstruction, these two fallen stones were set in concrete bases to keep them upright.
+The two fallen stones were set in concrete bases to keep them upright.